McKala1/Project-2/README.md

 ![Confusion Matrix for Decision Tree](/Images/Confusion_matrix_decision_tree.png)

 💬 **AWS Lex Bot Development:**
 An AWS Lex Bot was created to facilitate mushroom poisonous vs. edible differentiation through user interaction.
 Intents and slot types were defined for mushroom attributes, and a Lambda function in Python was implemented for bot fulfillment logic.
+After adding in lambda code, we had to add our JSON response and make a title for that.
+We also had to add and remove lines to make sure sklearn was not being deployed untill we got into the Docker container.
+To make sure there were so errors with my lambda code, I used CloudWatch after each run to view the mistakes and fix them.
+With my JSON for example, I had to put it in a new VScode window and replace all the ' with ".
+I also had to connect an Alies in my Lex for English and would test out my model after fixing each mistake.
 [View JSON file for Bot Development](/lambda_function.py)

 🌐 **Website Integration:**